WNYW: News operation

-(this announcement continues to be shown before the newscast); other television stations in the country began using the tagline for their own 10 p.m. (or 11 pm) news (which may depend on the start of the local youth curfew in each market).
-Celebrities were often used to read the slogan in the 1980s, and for a time in the late 1970s, the station added a warmer announcement earlier in the day: "It's 6 p.m., have you hugged your child today?"
-From 1975 to 1985, the 10 p.m. newscast notably featured nightly op-ed debates which pitted conservative Martin Abend against liberal Professor Sidney Offit.
+(this announcement continues to be shown before the newscast); other television stations in the country began using the tagline for their own 10 pm (or 11 pm) news (which may depend on the start of the local youth curfew in each market).
+Celebrities were often used to read the slogan in the 1980s, and for a time in the late 1970s, the station added a warmer announcement earlier in the day: "It's 6 pm, have you hugged your child today?"
+From 1975 to 1985, the 10 pm newscast notably featured nightly op-ed debates which pitted conservative Martin Abend against liberal Professor Sidney Offit.

-In the early 1970s, the news department launched its 30-minute program Sports Extra, airing at 10:30 p.m. on Sundays; where it continues to air.
-The first time WNEW programmed news outside its established 10 p.m. slot was in 1985, when it premiered the short-lived First Edition News, a half-hour midday newscast anchored by Jim Ryan (formerly of WNBC) and Judy Licht, serving as a lead-in to Midday Live with Bill Boggs; not long after the program moved to noon with Midday at 12:30 pm.
+In the early 1970s, the news department launched its 30-minute program Sports Extra, airing at 10:30 pm on Sundays; where it continues to air.
+The first time WNEW programmed news outside its established 10 pm slot was in 1985, when it premiered the short-lived First Edition News, a half-hour midday newscast anchored by Jim Ryan (formerly of WNBC) and Judy Licht, serving as a lead-in to Midday Live with Bill Boggs; not long after the program moved to noon with Midday at 12:30 pm.

 After the buyout from Murdoch went through, the station began to intensify their news efforts.
-It first premiered a half-hour 7 p.m. newscast, simply known as Fox News at Seven, in 1988; the program was canceled in 1993.
+It first premiered a half-hour 7 pm newscast, simply known as Fox News at Seven, in 1988; the program was canceled in 1993.
 On August 1, 1988, WNYW became the first Fox station to run a weekday morning newscast with the debut of the two-hour Good Day New York; within five years of its launch, the program became the top-rated morning show in the New York City market.
 In 1991, a new and eventually very popular music package was composed for the show by Edd Kalehoff, a New York-based composer best known for composing the themes and music cues for game shows such as The Price Is Right.
 Since the Fox takeover, WNYW's newscasts have become more tabloid in style and have been fodder for jokes, even to the point of being parodied on Saturday Night Live.
 The consumer reporting segment The Problem Solvers has received the same treatment on The Daily Show.